zaknick/AI-Evaluation-Workflow/README.md

 ### 9. Resolve Reviewer Disagreements

+When multiple evaluators participate:

+- Document disagreements.
+- Re-examine supporting evidence.
+- Revise scores when warranted.
+- Record the rationale for any score changes.

-When multiple evaluators participate, disagreements should be documented and resolved using evidence rather than consensus alone.
+Evaluation outcomes should be evidence-driven rather than consensus-driven.

 ---